awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 **Note**
 All the Following methods to add/update EBS CSI driver to Windows Server 2022 Nodes does not work.
 Even though EBS CSI driver version 1.12 and above has support for Windows Server 2022 but it has not been released as addon yet.  you can install EBS CSI driver using helm.
 Refer [instructions here](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/windows) for same.
-If `kubectl descibe pvc` returns `permission denied` error or something similar, Refer [instructions here](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html) to create iam role and annotate serviceaccount with role.
+If `kubectl descibe pvc` shows `failed to provision volume with StorageClass` along with `could not create volume in EC2: UnauthorizedOperation` error, Refer [instructions here](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html) to create iam role and annotate serviceaccount with role.

 ## Adding the Amazon EBS CSI add\-on<a name="adding-ebs-csi-eks-add-on"></a>